lyft/flinkk8soperator/docs/crd.md

     `InPlace` **[Experimental]** On scale-up operations, the operator will attempt to perform an in-place update of the cluster, by first increasing the size of the cluster to accommodate the newer, larger parallelism, then updating the job with the new parallelism.
+Note that for an in-place mode to occur, you must ensure that no fields of the FlinkApplication change, besides parallelism or a *Mode field (like ScaleMode).
+In particular, this means that you cannot use `kubectl apply` to make this change, as `kubectl apply` modifies annotations on the resource which, for FlinkApplications, are propagated down to pods.

-Note that this configuration is not supported in combination with BlueGreen mode, and will be ignored if BlueGreen is set.
+    This configuration is not supported in combination with BlueGreen mode, and will be ignored if BlueGreen is set.

   * **restartNonce** `type:string`
     Can be set or modified to force a restart of the cluster